braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/get_started/the_basics.md

 ## Building the customer journey

-By using the five W's of visualization, you can identify your customer engagement strategies for how to create a personalized message journey for each user.
-These five W's are: what, when, who, why, and where.
+Using the five W's (what, when, who, why, and where) of visualization can help identify your customer engagement strategies for how to create a personalized message journey for each of your users.

-### Example

 ### The "what": Name your Canvas

 > What are you trying to help the user do or understand?

 Never underestimate the power of the name.
 Braze is built for collaboration, so this is a good time to get grounded in how you'll communicate goals with your team.

-You can add tags and name both steps and variants within the Canvas.
-For more on customer journeys, check out our Braze Learning course on [mapping user lifecycles](https://learning.braze.com/mapping-customer-lifecycles)!
+You can add tags and name the steps and variants in a Canvas.
+For more on customer journeys, check out our Braze Learning course on [mapping user lifecycles](https://learning.braze.com/mapping-customer-lifecycles).

 ### The "why": Identify conversion events